Wayne742/Project2018/README.md

 print("Average Petal Length is:", meanpetlen)<br/>
 print("Average Petal Width is:", meanpetwid)<br/>

-It eventually dawned on me to use Functions, and after several online searches I came up with this<br/>
+It eventually dawned on me to use a Function, and after some online searches and a review of the course video on writing functions, I came up with this<br/>
-def meanall(n):<br/>
+This is the function to get the Mean of all the numbers in any column.
+By calling the function in the print statement below and replacing the n in the brackets with any of the four variables I created I can get the mean for the column.<br/> def meanall(n):<br/>
   ans = np.mean(n)<br/>
   return ans<br/>